ON THIS DAY IN SCIENCE FICTION HISTORY

 "In the very near future, creatures from ancient mythology must live among humans and battle for survival in a world that wants to silence, exploit and destroy them."

-Crooner Pat Boone stripped off his shirt and played the hunky 'Alec McEwan' in the big screen adaptation of Jules Verne's Journey to the Center of the Earth (1959).
+Crooner Pat Boone stripped off his shirt and played the hunky 'Alec McEwan' in the big screen adaptation of Jules Verne's Journey To The Center Of The Earth (1959) for Twentieth Century Fox.
+He also paid visits to such properties as The Horror Of It All (1964) and Rod Serling's Night Gallery.
 Boone was born on this day in 1934.
-[Source: IMDB.com]

 In the role of 'Vince Teagues,' the venerable Richard Donat was only one of the ensemble behind the Syfy Network's popular Haven series.
 Donat was born on this day in 1941.